datacamp435/Housing-Price-Analysis-for-England-and-Wales/README.md

 http://prod.publicdata.landregistry.gov.uk.s3-website-eu-west-1.amazonaws.com/pp-complete.csv

 (Contains HM Land Registry data © Crown copyright and database right 2021.
 This data is licensed under the Open Government Licence v3.0)
 It comprehensively covers data from the housing market in England and Wales from 1995 to 2022 and can be used even for commercial analysis.

 #### Dataset Description:
 A comprehensive description of all the columns in the data can be found here:

 https://www.gov.uk/guidance/about-the-price-paid-data

-In the Jupyter Notebook, the data is cleaned and analyzed to answer the following questions:

-- What is the most sold property type in England and Wales?
-- Which are the most expensive cities?
-- Which property type sold most in the top city?
-- What were the effects of crises over the years (the Financial Crash of 2008, Brexit, Covid-19, etc.) on the housing market?
-- What are the monthly effects of the sales trends over the years?
-- What are the effects when we drill down to the counties?
-How are the total sales?
-What is the mean?

 #### Libraries Used:
 - pandas for data analysis